rockdaboot/wget2/docs/wget2.md

 ### `--dane` (experimental)
   Enable DANE certificate verification (default: off).

-  This check requires DNSSEC to be configured.
+  In case the server verification fails due to missing CA certificates (e.g. empty certification pool), this option enables checking the TLSA DNS entries via DANE.

-  The check is strict - the connection is dropped on any verification failures.
+  You should have DNSSEC set up to avoid MITM attacks.
-  Enable this option only when the host's DNS entries are set up for DANE.
+  Also, the destination host's DNS entries need to be set up for DANE.

-  Warning: This option may change or may be removed without further notice.
+  Warning: This option or its behavior may change or may be removed without further notice.

 ### `--http2`